discord/sample-game-integration/README.md

 do that head to https://discordapp.com/developers/applications/me and click the giant plus button.

-To configure your application to manage voice servers properly do this stuff:
+To configure your application to manage channels properly do this stuff:

 - Set a fun name like _Legend of the Apple Tree: Summary of Clouds_.
 - You can set an app icon later.
 Eventually this will show up as the